rushi47/rushi47/README.md

 -->
 I'm Rushikesh, feel free to call me **Rushi** [ऋषी]🧔.

-### 🌱 Day-to-day life

-* Reading about Distributed Systems, Platform and Infrastructure Engineering, well anything which is interesting and related to Computers
-* Attending classes - Back in academia, pursuing my Masters from Virginia Tech

 ### 💡 Technical stuff

 * Quite keen about High Performing Distributed Systems